zaphar/ucg/docsite/site/content/reference/statements.md

 ### Import Statement

 The import statement imports the contents of another ucg file into the current file with a name.
-The imported files named values are exposed as a tuple in the referencing file.
+The imported file's named values are exposed as a tuple in the referencing file.
 It starts with the `import` keyword and is followed by a quoted path to the ucg file, the keyword `as`, and a name for the imported values.